marcuzgabriel/rn-cookie-consent-andoid-lts/README.md

 0. cd example/properties change the properties information otherwise the SDK cant be initialized.
 1. I use bun -> bun install in root
 2. Bun install in example folder
 3. cd Example folder -> run in terminal npx expo prebuild --clean.
 This cmd prepares all folders and files.
-So ensure to call it when you have changed etc. in properties.
+So ensure to call it when you have changes etc. in properties.
 Otherwise, they wont take effect.
 4. from IDE; open -a /Applications/Android\ Studio.app
 5. Select the android folder as project and android studio
 6. Build and start the project